Time to grasp the nettle and understand what key signatures are really about!

 This means that the tonic of a major flat key is always a perfect fourth below the last flat in the key signature.

-Accidentals in key signatures accumulate in
+Accidentals in key signatures accumulate in a certain order.

-If there are two sharps in a key signature (for example), they are always F sharp and C sharp.
+So, if there are two sharps in a key signature (for example), they are always F sharp and C sharp.
 Musicians should not have to count the lines and spaces to establish this!